shixm-cloud/ENVR3002/Lab2.md

 | Division       |  a <span>&#247;</span> b | `a / b` |
 | Power          |  a<sup>b</sup> | `a ^ b` |

+Several operations may be combined in one expression -- for example, `a * b ^ c`.
+MATLAB has strict precedence rules for which operations are performed first in such cases.
+The rules for the operators in Table 2.1  are shown in Table 2.2.
+Note that parentheses have the hightest precedence.